 Reminiscent of flowering Spring florals, May’s birthstone sparkles in hues of lush foliage.
 In ancient times, these gorgeous green gems were believed to give their wearer the ability to see the future and have captivated wearers ever since.
 Both Taurus and Geminis can find a wide selection of emerald jewelry to add to their birthday wishlist that will last for ages.
-To help celebrate one of our favorite birthstones, we’ve rounded up a few fun emerald facts and some new arrivals to Borsheims.com for gifting inspiration
+To help celebrate the May birthstone, we’ve rounded up a few fun emerald facts and some new arrivals to Borsheims.com for gifting inspiration

 - The oldest emeralds are 2.97 billion years old and emerald mines existed as far back as 300 BC in ancient Egypt.